springernature/sushi/readme.md

 ## SUSHI for SpringerLink & nature.com

 Our SUSHI Release 5 API enables our customers to download their [COUNTER](http://www.projectcounter.org/) usage statistics for both our [Springerlink](http://link.springer.com) and [nature.com](http://nature.com) platforms.
-Information on the SUSHI protocol is available from the [swagger website](https://app.swaggerhub.com/apis/COUNTER/counter-sushi_5_0_api/1.0.0)
+Information on the SUSHI protocol is available from the [swagger website](https://app.swaggerhub.com/apis/COUNTER/counter-sushi_5_0_api/1.0.0).
+Details about which data is available are listed on our [support pages](https://support.springernature.com/en/support/solutions/articles/6000230255-counter-release-5-details).

 Our endpoint (SUSHI API URL / Vendor URL) is:

     https://counter.public.springernature.app

-Swagger endpoint :
+Swagger endpoint:

     https://counter.public.springernature.app/swagger-ui

-Data can be retrieved by posting a valid SUSHI request by providing the mandatory fields.

-The following reports are currently supported:
+The following reports are supported:

     TR    (/reports/tr)
     TR_B1 (/reports/tr_b1)